Eviatar/Optimal_Coloring/README.md

 ### List of script files

 1. optimal_color_parameters.m = edit this file for your project
-2. find_optimal_colors.m = run this script to find near-optimal coloring solutions
+2. find_optimal_colors.m = run this script to find approximately optimal coloring solutions

 ### List of function files
-3. optimal_color_solver.m = converge on a near-optimal solution
+3. optimal_color_solver.m = converge on an approximately optimal solution
 4. getReporterInfo.m = get reporter info from the NeuroPAL or Brain Atlas tables
 5. computeProbAdjacency.m = compute a probabilistic adjacency matrix
-6. plotCells.m = plot the cell coloring (e.g., show a near-optimal worm solution)
+6. plotCells.m = plot the cell coloring (e.g., show an approximately optimal worm solution)

 ### List of data files
 7. data.mat = data for running NeuroPAL examples